Crowbar (American band): Musical style and influences

 Crowbar's music has been described as sludge metal.
 According to Steve Huey of AllMusic, Crowbar "combines the doomy heft of Black Sabbath, the intense riffage of Pantera, and the intricate progressions of Metallica".
 Vincent Jeffries of AllMusic conferred the title of "New Orleans' all-time sludgiest exports" on the band.
 He described their early material as "completely uncompromising and catchy," while echoing Huey's comparisons to Metallica, Black Sabbath and Pantera.
 According to author J. J. Anselmi, Crowbar's sound has evolved from "unadultered aggression to [embracing] haunting quietude".
 Crowbar's early material is said to have "[slowed] down caveman hardcore to a knuckled crawl", while their later output has been said to have "illustrated a penchant for dynamic eeriness, intermixing brutish heaviness with foreboding ether".

-They have cited influences including Melvins, Black Sabbath, Carnivore, Witchfinder General, Saint Vitus, and Trouble.
+They have cited influences including the Melvins, Black Sabbath, Carnivore, Witchfinder General, Saint Vitus, and Trouble.